 Ample training opportunities will be provided for water well contractors and their employees.
 Two Continuing Education credits (CEs) will be available at no charge for licensed attendees.
-The initial round of training will take place during the week of July 16–19, 2018.
-There will also be additional training dates offered.

 Detailed information regarding training activities will be announced through email and via district websites.
 For SJRWMD, these announcements will be at www.sjrwmd.com/meetings-announcements.
 Training dates for SRWMD and NWFWMD will be available on those districts’ websites.
 Online video tutorials will be provided as part of the system documentation and will remain available for refresher purposes at any time.

 Additional training opportunities, with associated CEs, will be offered as part of the phased rollout process for SJRWMD’s delegated counties over the next 12 months.
 Additional training and system deployment information will be forthcoming.
 Contact Shannon Barican, SBarican@sjrwmd.com, or Wesley Curtis, P.G., WCurtis@sjrwmd.com, with any questions.

 SWERP II rule revisions became effective June 1, 2018

 Following the implementation of the Statewide Environmental Resource Permit (SWERP) Program in October 2013, the Florida Department of Environmental Protection (FDEP) and the five water management districts began working together to fix administrative errors, implement additional streamlining, and improve clarification of the SWERP Rule and Handbooks in what is referred to as SWERP II.
 The SWERP II changes became effective June 1, 2018.